Jonass-h/Data-minig-TP/README.md

 # Data mining TP :
 Classification problem with some methods.
-Deep Neural Network are used in another repos.
+Deep Neural Networks are used in another repos.
 __________________________________________________
 ## part 1 :  supervised learning
     1. Bayesian classification.